Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Methodology

 \section{Methodology}

-We propose an audio fingerprinting methodology for model attribution, inspired by approaches developed for GAN-generated images, which is largely unexplored in the audio domain.
-Unlike images, audio signals pose unique challenges for fingerprint extraction.
-This task presents two main challenges that distinguish audio fingerprinting from its image counterpart: \begin{enumerate} \item Variable-length: Unlike fixed-size images, audio signals vary in duration, but fingerprint extraction requires a fixed-size representation for consistent analysis. \item Content-preserving filtering: While image fingerprints rely on spatial filtering, audio requires filters that suppress content-related features such as speech semantics and phonetics, while preserving subtle generative model-specific artifacts. \end{enumerate} Our pipeline addresses these challenges by first converting each audio sample to an average spectral energy representation and then applying suitable filters to extract residuals, which are averaged to form a fingerprint as detailed in the following.
+\mb{Prior fingerprinting methods, such as the residual-based approach of Marra et al.~\cite{marra2019gans}, assume that GANs introduce a stable, model-specific artifact that can be isolated by spatial filtering.
+While effective for early image GANs, later studies—including Ning et al.~\cite{Ning_2019_ICCV}—show that this method becomes substantially weaker and less reliable for modern architectures.
+More importantly, these approaches are image-specific and do not account for the temporal variability, spectral structure, and semantic entanglement inherent to audio.
+Our work introduces a conceptually distinct residual fingerprint tailored to synthetic speech: a training-free, model-agnostic representation operating on spectral energy patterns rather than spatial residuals, enabling attribution across diverse audio generation paradigms such as neural codecs, diffusion models, and hybrid neural–signal processing systems.} In the audio domain, a synthetic speech waveform can be conceptually decomposed into its semantic content—linguistic message, speaker identity, prosody—and a residual fingerprint introduced by the specific generative model.
+This residual reflects subtle, model-specific artifacts embedded during synthesis and forms the basis for attribution, a direction that remains largely unexplored for audio compared to images.
+Audio signals also pose unique challenges for fingerprint extraction, such as high temporal resolution, dynamic spectral patterns, and variability across speakers and languages.
+Here, it is useful to distinguish between speech—the structured linguistic and prosodic information—and audio—the full signal, including background noise, recording conditions, and synthesis artifacts.
+Our approach operates on spectral representations of the waveform to isolate residual fingerprints while minimizing the influence of the speech content itself.
+This task presents \mb{three} main challenges that distinguish audio fingerprinting from its image counterpart: \begin{enumerate} \item Variable-length: Unlike fixed-size images, audio signals vary in duration, but fingerprint extraction requires a fixed-size representation for consistent analysis. \item Content-preserving filtering: While image fingerprints rely on spatial filtering, audio requires filters that suppress content-related features such as speech semantics and phonetics, while preserving subtle generative model-specific artifacts. \mb{\item Distance metric for attribution: Instead of using correlation, we adopt the Mahalanobis distance, which incorporates the covariance of residual features.
+This yields greater robustness to intra-model variability and improves discrimination among diverse synthesis systems.} \end{enumerate} Our pipeline addresses these challenges by first converting each audio sample to an average spectral energy representation and then applying suitable filters to extract residuals, which are averaged to form a fingerprint as detailed in the following.